Press Release - Adverse Events, 7th May 2019

 - Quote from Harvard Medical school, USA.... "fewer than 1% of adverse events are reported".
 Ref 7

 - Vaccine Adverse Events Reporting System (VAERS) in USA showed that in 2018, there were 412 deaths associated with vaccines.
 Ref 8.
-Cold we assume the number to be higher if only 10% were reported?
+"VAERS is a passive reporting system, meaning it relies on individuals to send in reports of their experiences to CDC and FDA".
+Ref 10.
+Could we assume the number to be higher if only 10% were reported?

 - Similar limitations are found in vaccine science purporting to show that vaccines are safe.
 Pre-licensure clinical trials of vaccines lack the sensitivity to detect the less common adverse events, or those with a delayed onset.
 Ref 9